 What Is a Hurricane Deductible?

 A hurricane deductible refers to the portion of a claim homeowners pay out-of-pocket before insurance coverage applies after a hurricane.
 This deductible is specific to damages caused by named storms classified as hurricanes by the National Weather Service.
-While standard deductibles are often fixed dollar amounts, hurricane deductibles are calculated as a percentage of a home’s insured value.
-For example, if your home is insured for $300,000 and your deductible rate is 2%, you’ll be responsible for $6,000.
+While standard deductibles are often fixed dollar amounts, hurricane deductibles are calculated as a percentage of a home’s insured value or dwelling coverage.
+For example, if your home's insured value is $300,000 and your deductible rate is 2%, you’ll be responsible for $6,000, since the deductible is based on the home's insured amount.
+Hurricane deductibles are a key part of hurricane insurance and hurricane coverage, which protect against hurricane-related damages.

 How Does it Differ From a Standard Deductible?